 A student cannot miss more than 2 classes of a given course and still pass.
-Exceptions can be made for students that complete successfully complete and pass their course work within the Detroit Bible Institute's guidelines.
+Exceptions may be made for students that successfully complete and pass their coursework within the Detroit Bible Institute's guidelines.
 Students who fail to satisfy attendance requirements will be notified in writing by the administrative office.